MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/implement/customer-service-workspace-system-requirements.md

 ### Licensing

 An active subscription to Microsoft Dynamics 365 Customer Service Enterprise in your tenant for each user.
-For more information about licenses and pricing, go to [Dynamics 365 licensing guide](https://go.microsoft.com/fwlink/p/?LinkId=866544).
+Learn more at [Dynamics 365 licensing guide](https://go.microsoft.com/fwlink/p/?LinkId=866544).

 ### Software requirements